Loretto at the UN

 - NGO Committee on Migration

-- NGO Committee on Financing for Development
+- NGO Committee on the Status for Women

 - NGO Committee on Disarmament, Peace and Security